 The Schengen Zone is made up of 22 EU countries and the 4 non-EU countries of Iceland, Liechtenstein, Norway, and Switzerland, between which visa-free travel is permitted.
-From 2021, citizens from previously visa-exempt countries will be required to apply for the electronic ETIAS visa waiver application for travel to any of the Schengen member countries.
+By the end of 2022, citizens from previously visa-exempt countries will be required to apply for the electronic ETIAS visa waiver to travel to any of the Schengen member countries.

-This new European travel and information authorization system will require travelers to pre-register their details prior to entering Europe for short stays, allowing any security threats or dangerous individuals to be identified beforehand.
+This new European travel and information authorisation system will require travellers to pre-register their details prior to entering Europe for short stays, allowing any security threats or dangerous individuals to be identified beforehand.
 The ETIAS visa waiver is primarily being introduced to strengthen the external borders of the Schengen Zone, which are further protected by three security mechanisms: SIS, VIS, and EURODAC.

 The three Schengen Zone security systems are managed by the eu-LISA, the European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security, and Justice.